Welcome to VADIC

 The purpose of the Vermont Alcohol and Drug Information Clearinghouse (VADIC) is to provide communities with informational resources pertaining to substance abuse and at-risk issues.
 VADIC is a grant-funded program, and its services are free for Vermonters.

-Please contact Rita Johnson, Outreach Coordinator for Friends of Recovery- Vermont and VADIC, for more information and to request materials.
+Please contact Rita Johnson, Director of Friends of Recovery- Vermont and VADIC, for more information and to request materials.

 3 Easy Steps to Access VADIC Materials:

 2) Request materials online or Toll-Free: 1 (800) 769-2798

 3) Receive materials by mail

 Parents can visit the ParentUpwebsite, www.parentupvt.org, to learn more about the campaign, and to find solutions, resources, and information on getting help.
 Additional information offered on the website includes warning signs of teenage alcohol use, legislation regarding underage drinking (Zero Tolerance), and support for parents of teens who are using alcohol.
 ParentUp is a Vermont Department of Health campaign, with a mission to reduce underage drinking in Vermont.
 ParentUp materials are available through the VADIC (postcards, stickers, business cards).
 Please contact Rita Johnson: 1-800-769-2798 and firstname.lastname@example.org, or order online (under Publications tab).

 The Vermont Department of Health has developed a new Synthetic Drugs and Bath Salts web resource page (http://healthvermont.gov/adap/drugs/synthetic_drugs.aspx) including links to fact sheets, news releases, rules and regulations, and additional resources.

 The link to the resource page is located on theADAP website home page(http://healthvermont.gov/adap/adap.aspx).